Enterprise licensing (also referred to as pool licensing) allows you to manage your licensing of multiple firewalls independently.

 Model-specific pool licenses are handy when operating many firewalls of one specific model (e.g., the F280).

-Corporate-site pool licenses can be used only for add-on security subscriptions, like Malware Protection, Advanced Threat Protection, and Advanced Remote Access.
+Corporate-site pool licenses can be used only for add-on security subscriptions, like Malware Protection, Advanced Threat Protection, Advanced Remote Access, and Firewall Insights.
 The machine itself will need an individual Base subscription and an Energize Updates subscription as a single or pool license.
 Corporate-site pool licensing requires an additional license agreement.

 An overview of all available enterprise license subscriptions is given here: